Yankton Minimum Center Garden

-Inmates at the Yankton Community Work Center and Mike Durfee State Prison provide tons of fresh vegetables to community organizations in the Yankton and Springfield areas each year.
+Inmates at the Yankton Minimum Center and Mike Durfee State Prison provide tons of fresh vegetables to community organizations in the Yankton and Springfield areas each year.

 Inmates in the horticulture program at the Durfee State Prison start growing tomatoes and peppers, which are then transferred to a 150' x 350' garden at the Yankton facility.
 The rest of the vegetables are grown from seed at the Yankton facility.

-The inmates tend, plant, weed and irrigate the garden by hand in their spare time after they complete their other jobs.
+The inmates tend, plant, weed and irrigate the garden.

 The produce is then donated to community groups in the area such as the Yankton Senior Citizens Center, Yankton Area Adjustment Training Center, Yankton Banquet, Springfield Senior Citizens Center.
-Produce is also provided to the Human Services Center, Yankton County Jail, Yankton Community Work Center and Durfee State Prison.
+Produce is also provided to the Human Services Center, Yankton County Jail, Yankton Minimum Center and Durfee State Prison.

 Pumpkins grown in the garden are also distributed to third grade students in Yankton and the surrounding area each fall.

 Click on the picture(s) below to see a larger version.

 |Inmates tend to the Yankton Minimum Center garden.|

 |An inmate picks items from the garden.||A view of the pumpkin patch.||An inmate prepares produce for distribution.|